InCLow-LM/InCLow-LM.github.io/content/authors/Ezgi Başar/_index.md

 # Organizational groups that you belong to [No need to change]
 user_groups:
+  - PhDs
-  - Visitors
+  # - Visitors
 ---

 Ezgi is a Master's student at the University of Groningen.
-She is currently visiting the InCLow group.
+She will soon start her PhD in the InCLow group, supervised by Yevgen Matusevych, Annemarie van Dooren.

 For more details, check her [homepage](https://ezgibasar.github.io).